Outsourcing Technical Debt Retirement Projects

 Examples of exogenous technical debt

 In “Spontaneous generation,” I examined one scenario in which technical debt formation occurs spontaneously—that is, in the absence of engineering activity.
-Specifically, I noted how the emergence of the HTML5 standard led to the formation of technical debt in some (if not all) existing Web sites.
-This happened because those sites didn’t exploit capabilities that had become available in HTML5.
-Moreover, some sites needed rehabilitation to remove emulations of the capabilities of the new standard.
-Those emulations needed to be replaced with use of facilities in the HTML5 standard.
+Specifically, I noted how the emergence of the HTML5 standard led to the formation of technical debt in some (if not all) existing Web sites, in the sense that they didn’t exploit capabilities that had become available in HTML5.
+Moreover, some sites whose developers had elected to emulate capabilities of the new standard by exploiting alternative technologies needed rehabilitation to remove the emulation and replace it with use of facilities in the HTML5 standard.
 All of these artifacts—including those that existed, and those that didn’t—comprised technical debt.
 This scenario thus led to the formation of exogenous technical debt.

 In a second example, AMUFC, A Made-Up Fictitious Corporation, incurs technical debt when the vendor that supplies the operating system (OS) for AMUFC’s desktop computers announces the date of the end of extended support for the version of the OS in use at AMUFC.
 Because the end of extended support brings an end to security updates, AMUFC must retire that debt by migrating to the next version of that vendor’s OS before extended support actually ends.

-In both examples, the forces that lead to formation of exogenous technical debt are external to the enterprise and the enterprise’s assets.
-But what makes technical debt exogenous is that the forces that led to its formation are unrelated the engineering work being performed on the asset.
+In both of these examples, the forces that lead to formation of exogenous technical debt are external to both the enterprise and the enterprise’s assets.
+But what makes technical debt exogenous is that the forces that led to its formation are unrelated to any of the engineering work being performed on the asset that carries the debt.
 This restriction is loose enough to also include technical debt that arises from any change or activity external to the asset, but within the enterprise.

 Exogenous technical debt arising from actions within the enterprise